markh-de/KiVar/README.md

  * **KiCad Action Plugin** and
  * **Command Line Application**.

 PCB component variation rules are defined in component (i.e. symbol or footprint) fields.
-This allows for the complete variant configuration to be contained in the schematic and board files without requiring external data from outside the native KiCad design files.
+This allows for the complete variant configuration to be contained in the schematic and board files without requiring external data outside the native KiCad design files.

 ## Features

 KiVar assigns PCB component **values**, **field content**, **attributes** (such as _Do not populate_, _Not in position files_ or _Not in BoM_) and **features** (such as _individual 3D model visibility_ or _solder paste application_) according to variation rules specified in footprint fields.
-When applying those rules, components are modified _in place_, allowing for immediate update of the PCB design as well as the 3D view and enabling compatibility with _any_ exporter.
+When applying those rules, components are modified **in place**, allowing for immediate update of the PCB design as well as the 3D view and enabling compatibility with _any_ exporter.

 Back-propagation of modified component data from the PCB to the schematic can be done in an extra step.